MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-flow.md

 -->

-## Run an instance flow
+## Run instant flows

 Instant flows open inside [!INCLUDE [prod_short](includes/prod_short.md)] online so you can remain within the context of the business process you were in the middle of.
-You can run sn instance flow from most lists, cards, or documents.
+You can run an instant flow from most lists, cards, or documents.

 1. In the action bar, select **Automate**, then choose a flow from list of available flows under the **Power Automate** action